A Brief History – Kangaroo Island Eucalyptus Oil Industry South Australia

-The Eucalyptus Oil has been used for thousands years by the aborigines.
+The Eucalyptus Oil has been used by the Aboriginals for thousands of years.
 The first settlers soon realised its potential in documentation by John White in 1788.
 The first known commercial eucalyptus oil industry began in Tasmania in 1830 but was short lived.

-The Eucalyptus Oil Distilling Industry on Kangaroo Island began in the 1880’s and dozens of stills were established, making it one of Kangaroo Islands major industries.
+The Eucalyptus Oil Distilling Industry on Kangaroo Island began in the 1880’s using Eucalyptus cneorifolia the Kangaroo Island Narrow Leaf Mallee, and dozens of stills were established, making it one of Kangaroo Islands major industries.